Wednesday, 31 December 2014

 There are two significant differences, however.
 The first is that this film is considerably better executed.
 The second is that it has a whole lot more sleaze.

 That sleaze was actually the subject of considerable controversy among the cast and crew.
-Producer Roger Corman, whose guiding principle has always been "what will make money?" felt that the answer was "more sex", so he filmed additional, highly sexual scenes after the main photography was complete.
+Producer Roger Corman, whose guiding principle has always been "what will make money?" felt that to get a "yes" for this film, it needed more raunchiness, so he filmed additional, highly sexual scenes after the main photography was complete.
 The director and lead female actor both asked for their names to be removed from the film after seeing the final cut, but their requests were refused.

 Putting aside the fact that Corman could be rather a jerk (which will not be news to anyone familiar with his career), how's the film?
 Well for me, despite my general antipathy toward sexual assault as a plot element, Humanoids is so flagrant in its sleaziness and so blatant about its formula, that I find it hard to dislike.
 It might be cynically exploitative, but at least it is honest about that fact.